 Bubble soccer, laser tag, Doblingerbad, Minecraft, winery hikes, and summer rodelbahns filled our vacations and cemented memories with childhood friends.
 We watched Mark Rober and Modern Family and built houses for the cat, and drank liters of Almdudler, himbeerspritz, and stürm when the autumn leaves started to change.

-Mike and I woke up early to make lunches and unload the dishwasher, and bought cherry pastries from Le Firin on Sundays.
+Mike and I woke up early to make lunches and unload the dishwasher, and buy cherry pastries from Le Firin on Sundays.
 Visiting Italy four times and having Giuliano’s around the corner turned us into pizza snobs, while Durer, Breugel, Warhol, and Picasso colored our world next to Mozart and Beethoven.

 Vienna brought us more visitors than we could count.

 We got a cat!

 And an X-box.
 Traveling through Tyrol, Jake the Farmer points out sowers, cultivators, and windrowers by name, while Eli buys cats and parrots in Sea of Thieves and sails around with them perched on his bow.
 We still love stuffed animals and train sets in Vienna.
 These are years with the permission to still live in childhood, where the thrill of a balloon or the comfort of a blanket are not a denial of growing up, but an awareness of the preciousness of innocence.
 The world is still beautiful and full of possibility in this version of the truth.

 It’s been magical, this Austria chapter.
 Where Mike and I learned that we disagree sometimes about parenting but that we can love each other, even through that.
 Maybe that has been the best discovery of all.